nestauk/skills-taxonomy-v2/skills_taxonomy_v2/pipeline/sentence_classifier/Sentence Classifier.md

 ```
 python skills_taxonomy_v2/pipeline/sentence_classifier/predict_sentence_class.py --config_path 'skills_taxonomy_v2/config/predict_skill_sentences/2021.07.19.yaml'
 ```
 This will run predictions on a random sample of 10 of the 686 data files.
+The outputs of this yielded 5,823,903 skill sentences from the 1,000,000 job adverts.